awsdocs/amazon-transcribe-developer-guide/doc_source/tca-start-stream.md

 1. In the navigation pane, under Amazon Transcribe Call Analytics, choose **Analyze a real\-time call**\.
 ![\[Amazon Transcribe console screenshot: the 'analyze a streaming call' demo page.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/analytics-start-stream.png)

-1. For **Step 1: Specify input audio**, choose a demo test file from the drop\-down menu\.
+1. For **Step 1: Specify input audio**, choose a demo test file from the dropdown menu\.
-![\[Amazon Transcribe console screenshot: a drop-down selection for the demo's input audio.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/analytics-start-stream-settings1.png)
+![\[Amazon Transcribe console screenshot: a dropdown selection for the demo's input audio.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/analytics-start-stream-settings1.png)

 1. For **Step 2: Review call categories**, you have the option to review the real\-time Call Analytics categories you previously created\.
 All real\-time Call Analytics categories are applied to your transcription\.